langchain-ai/langchain/libs/text-splitters/README.md

 ## What is it?

-LangChain Text Splitters contains
+LangChain Text Splitters contains utilities for splitting into chunks a wide variety of text documents.

-For full documentation see the [API reference](https://api.python.langchain.com/en/stable/text_splitters_api_reference.html).
+For full documentation see the [API reference](https://api.python.langchain.com/en/stable/text_splitters_api_reference.html) and the [Text Splitters](https://python.langchain.com/docs/modules/data_connection/document_transformers/) module in the main docs.

 ## 📕 Releases & Versioning